Asiana passengers initially told not to evacuate after crash

 The Saturday crash of the Boeing 777 killed two and injured more than 180.

-Safety rules require that it be possible to evacuate all passengers from a plane in 90 seconds.
+Safety rules require that it be possible to evacuate all passengers from a plane in a 90-second period.

 According to interviews with six of the 12 flight attendants on board, there was at first no fire inside the plane, Hersman said.
 But as the evacuation proceeded fire began to break out in the interior and was fought by flight attendants with fire extinguishers even as emergency personnel began to arrive.

-Lee, who worked on South Korea's Air Force One in 2000-2003 for then-President Kim Dae-jung, later discovered she had broken her tailbone.

-The attendants were hailed as heroes in South Korea, with one newspaper saying they had rescued the country's national image.

-Hersman said one of the pilots reported being blinded by a flash of light when the plane was 500 feet off the ground as it approached the airport.
+Hersman also said that one of the pilots reported being blinded by a flash of light when the plane was 500 feet (152 meters) off the ground as it approached the airport.
 She offered no theory as to what might have caused such a flash.

 The pilot in charge of the plane told the NTSB that he was relying on the throttle control to keep the plane at its proper speed and failed to recognize that the aircraft had slowed dramatically as it approached the runway, Hersman had said on Tuesday.
 The slow speed was a key cause of the crash.